npersily3/vm/README.md

 ### Basic Multithreaded Machine

 Now that I was very familiar with the moving parts of this state machine, I had to figure out what parts to separate into their own threads.
 Initially, I only thought about having a user thread and a trimmer/writer thread, but performance traces showed that both writing and trimming were costly, so I decided to split them into their own threads.

+A new challenge to tackle in multithreaded was page table entries in transition between threads.
+I needed to create two new lists ---modified and standby---

 Another new consideration in the multithreaded was my lock hierarchy.
+In my simple state machine I only had three types of locks to consider, page table entry, list locks, and disk locks.
+Since I need to look at a page table entry to determine a list to go to, I thought that they should be at the top of my hierarchy.
+Next, I realized that disk locks are pretty self contained, so they should be the last lock I acquire.
+This order made sense, but there were a few times I had to break it.
+In the case where I was